Martially/community/contributors/design-proposals/volume-snapshotting.md

         7. Pros

-            4. Easy for users to implement and understand
+            4. Easy for users to implement and understand.

         8. Cons